-This grilled chicken recipe is very similar to the one that Chef Christo Gonzales and myself created to win a Chopped style competition held at Serenbe near Atlanta, Georgia.
-We competed against some of the other Char-Broil All Stars who write for the Char-Broil Live website.
+This grilled chicken recipe is very similar to the one that Chef Christo Gonzales and myself created to win a Chopped style competition Char-Broil website (I no longer write for them).
 What is Serenbe?
 It’s a 1,000 acre community that shows how an urban development can still sustain the natural greenery of the landscape.
 It’s also the location of the 2012 HGTV Green Home.

 We dined multiple times at the Farmhaus on the property, shopped at the local businesses within walking distance of our cottage, hiked the trails, toured the Green Home, marveled at some of the amazing homes, and most of all enjoyed the natural surroundings including both flora and fauna that Serenbe had to offer.
 The fauna included horses, cows, pigs, and even a burro or two.

 During the Chopped competition, Christo and I were paired together.
 We were given a bag of ingredients that the other teams got as well which included: a whole chicken, fennel, pineapple, butter, peanut butter, and bacon.
 In the “pantry” were oranges, lemons, limes, Worcestershire sauce, garlic and onion powder, and the full array of Char-Broil rubs, spices and sauces.
 This is not the entire recipe of what we used to win the competition, as we made a fennel, orange, and grilled pineapple salad as well.
 Basically, I can’t remember exactly how we made that, but this is the main course of that dish, so to speak.
 Here’s Christo and I shortly after finding out we won:

 This is my attempt at recreating that dish, or at least the stuffed chicken part.
 It won’t be easy considering I won’t have a chef of Christo’s caliber standing next to me while I do it.